Laprés & Lavergne - Photographer

 anything else, Ouimet made sure to present a well rounded and sophisticated persona to fellow members of Montreal and New York society.
 He held memberships in the St.

-Denis Club, the Montreal Jockey Club, the Dorval Jockey Club, Chambre de Commerce, the Century Club (Ogdensburg, N.Y.) and the Ogdensburg Yacht Club.
+Denis Club, the Montreal Jockey Club, the Dorval Jockey Club, the Montreal Chambre de Commerce, the Century Club (Ogdensburg, N.Y.) and the Ogdensburg Yacht Club.

 A pencil note on the photograph’s reverse side mentions Paul Ouimet as being the one time mayor of Montreal but Ouimet’s name does not appear in the official list of